Contraction and Convergence Rates for Discretized Kinetic Langevin Dynamics: Kinetic Langevin Dynamics

 \begin{example} \textit{An example to illustrate the tightness of the restrictions on the stepsize $h$ and the restriction on the friction parameter $\gamma$.} We consider the anisotropic Gaussian distribution on $\mathbb{R}^{2}$ with potential $U: \mathbb{R}^{2} \mapsto \mathbb{R}$ given by $U(x,y) = \frac{1}{2}mx^{2} + \frac{1}{2}My^{2}$.
-This potential satisfies the assumptions \ref{sec:assumptions} with constants $M$ and $m$ respectively.
-By computing the eigenvalues of the transition matrix $P$ (for contraction) we can see for what values of $h$ contraction occurs.
+This potential satisfies Assumptions \ref{assum:G_Lipschitz} and \ref{assum:convex} with constants $M$ and $m$ respectively.
+By computing the eigenvalues of the transition matrix $P$ (for contraction) we can see for what values of $h$ contraction occurs. {For a Gaussian target, stability and asymptotic convergence speed are completely determined by the eigenvalues of $P$ (which is constant)}.
 For EM we have that